-The film was made in the Val-d’Isère ski resort, and was a follow up to Les Bronzés, a smash hit made the previous year about a seaside holiday resort.
+The film was made in the Val-d’Isère ski resort, and was a follow-up to Les Bronzés, a smash hit made the previous year about a seaside holiday resort.
 In this sequel, the same gang enjoys a skiing holiday, with predictable results.
-The film is just as popular as it was 30 years ago.
+The film is just as popular as it was 40 years ago.

 8) Intouchables (2011)

 The 2011 hit Intouchables was inspired by a true story and stars François Cluzet (1955-) and Omar Sy (1978-).
 Sy, a popular actor and comic, is of Senegalese and Mauritian descent and plays one of the leads in Intouchables, for which he earned the César for best actor in 2012.
-He was also elected as France’s personnalité préférée (favorite character / personality) in December of that year in an online poll.
-Sounds like an extremely prestigious honor.
+He was also elected as France’s personnalité préférée (favorite character / personality) in December of that year in an Internet poll, obviously an extremely prestigious honor.